Rape victim moved to act after hearing man abused another

 The older woman, identified in court documents as JF, is now 54 and lived near Hermansen in the early 1980s, when she was aged 14 and 15.

-Hermansen was found guilty after a Napier District Court trial last year on two charges of raping the underage teenager between 1981 and 1983, and one of supplying her with cannabis, which Judge Russell Collins said he used to control her.
+Hermansen was found guilty after a Napier District Court trial last year on two charges of raping the underage teenager between 1981 and 1983, and one of supplying her with cannabis, which Judge Russell Collins said Hermansen used to control her.

 The younger woman, Kendall (not her real name), is a relative of Hermansen and is now 25.
 At a second trial last year, Hermansen was found guilty of indecent assault on her around 2003, when she was aged 7.